Tap here to get 5 Secrets to Stress Free Dinners

 Instructions

 • Skewer the shrimp with metal skewers or presoaked wooden ones.
-Skewer approximately six shrimp to six skewers.
+Skewer approximately 6 shrimp to 6 skewers.
 (Try to get the shrimp close to one another to prevent them curling in on themselves.)

 • In a skillet over medium heat, melt the butter.
-Once melted add the garlic and saute until it becomes fragrant, about thirty seconds, being careful to not let it burn.
+Once melted, add the garlic and saute until it becomes fragrant, about 30 seconds, being careful to not let it burn.

 • Brush the shrimp with the mixture on one side.